-Access Font is a research project aiming to create the first font customizable to the individual needs of people with low vision.
+Optical is the result of a research project aiming to test, develop and release the first font customizable to the individual needs of people with low vision.

-This project is generously supported by Accessible Technology Program at Innovation, Science and Economic Development Canada (ISED).
+The research-to-launch phase of this project was generously supported by Accessible Technology Program at Innovation, Science and Economic Development Canada (ISED).

 Visit the Optical Font website now to install the tool and to learn more about the project, including technical specs and the full story behind its development.